thmiller85/SWiM-Landing-Page/replit.md

 The vision is to provide a comprehensive, high-performance platform for AI marketing agencies to establish a strong online presence, manage content efficiently, and generate leads effectively, positioning them competitively in the rapidly evolving AI services market.

+## Recent Changes
+- **September 3, 2025**: Fixed Google Search Console indexing issues by implementing direct route handlers for all static pages (services, team, legal), eliminating redirect chains that prevented proper indexing.
+Added canonical URL support and proper meta tags for all pages to ensure Google can crawl and index the site effectively.

 ## User Preferences
 - Use authentic data from database rather than placeholder content
 - Maintain professional tone in communications